oligot/swagger_documentation_generator/README.md

 note
   sa_spec: "swagger=2.0", "host=www.domain.com", "base_path=/basePath"
 ```
-whereas the 'swagger' is mandatory and host and base_path can be omitted
+whereas the 'swagger' is mandatory and host and base_path can be omitted.
 Further the info object must be initialized:

 ```Eiffel